AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 This architecture diagram illustrates the complete integration pattern between your government service and ScotAccount.
 The flow begins when a user visits your service and needs to authenticate.
 Your web application redirects them to ScotAccount's authentication service, which handles the actual credential verification process.

-Once authentication is complete, ScotAccount redirects the user back to your service with an authorization code.
+Once authentication is complete, ScotAccount redirects the user back to your service with an authorisation code.
 Your backend processes this code by exchanging it for tokens through ScotAccount's token service.
 If your service needs verified attributes about the user, you can make additional requests to the attribute service using the access token you received.

 The final steps involve storing or updating user information in your database, creating an appropriate session, and granting access to your service.
 Throughout this process, tokens are cryptographically signed JWTs that you validate using ScotAccount's public keys, ensuring authenticity and integrity.